-[(1) The FCA may suspend the auctioning of a relevant auctioned product at an auction conducted by a recognised auction platform where it considers it necessary for the purpose of the exercise by it of functions under the market abuse regulation or a supplementary EU regulation.
+[(1) The FCA may suspend the auctioning of a relevant auctioned product at an auction conducted by a recognised auction platform where it considers it necessary for the purpose of the exercise by it of functions under the market abuse regulation or [any supplementary market abuse legislation].

 (2) If the FCA does so the recognised auction platform may refer the matter to the Tribunal.

 (3) A suspension by the FCA takes place—